 At work you may get easily distracted, but when you are really engaged in doing your job, you are capable of producing excellent results.
 Your creative thinking doesn’t allow you to get bored and you are always in search of something new.

-See Also: A Guide to Networking for Introverts
+See Also: Careers for Introverts

 The truth is not everyone is cut out to be an extrovert.
 Certain careers require certain personalities, a fact which means being an introvert can actually be a good thing.
 If you often catch yourself doing these things, then embrace your introversion and make it work for your benefit!